QEIIMC Campus - Stakeholder Consultations

 Compliance with Master Plan and Design Guidelines

 Development needs to comply with the QEIIMC Master Plan and Design Guidelines.
 Deviations from the Design Guidelines will require justification and Trust Architect approvals.
-Extensive developments (including new builds) will require the submission of the Design Guidelines Checklist to the Trust Architect.
+Extensive developments (including new builds) will require the submission of the Design Guidelines Checklist to the Trust Architect and approval by the QEIIMC Trust Board.

 Traffic Management Plan (inc. pedestrians)

 A Traffic Management Plan, designed by a traffic engineer is required.
 This plan should include pedestrian management and considered detours.
-Consultation with Main Roads and Councils (if required) should be undertaken before the document is presented to the QEIIMC Trust.
+Consultation with Main Roads and Councils (if required) should be undertaken before the document is presented to the Trust and QEIIMC Parking Department.

 Construction Methodology

-A complete Construction Methodology document (or description for minor works) needs to be provided to the QEIIMC trust for review.
+A complete Construction Methodology document (description for major and minor works) is to be provided to the Trust for review.

 Laydown Areas